.jpeg)

 From Everything You Need to Know for Your First PCS:

 “People are very passionate about their housing experiences and especially love to share their best kept secrets.
-Along the way, keep an ear out for a veteran or military spouse real estate agents.
+Along the way, keep an ear out for a veteran or military spouse real estate agent.
 If you make contact, they’ll probably already have a detailed strategy to help, whether buying or renting.”

 Military Homebuyers: